 Hillside is a registered charity!
 Our registration number is 12949 3292 RR0001.

-Hillside Festival happily accepts donations of any dollar amount (and we can accept e-transfers to [email protected]).
-Here are just a few of the initiatives you can choose to support.
+Hillside Festival happily accepts donations of any dollar amount (and we can accept e-transfers to [email protected] as well as donations through PayPal).
+On this page are just a few of the initiatives you can choose to support.

 Hillside runs year-round, and when we are not working at one of our two big festivals—Hillside Inside and the Summer Festival—we are planning them.
 Your monthly donations help to stabilize the organization, keeping the brainstorming and planning going even in the snowiest months of the year.
-Visit our Fundrazr page to set up recurring donations.
+Visit our PayPal page to set up recurring donations (choose Monthly or Yearly).

 One-time donations to help us flourish are also available.
 Both at the height of summer and in the middle of winter, our not-for-profit charity creates festivals that bring innovative music, Indigenous drumming, children’s entertainment, environmental learning, and glorious food to thousands of people.
 At the festivals and during the rest of the year in local schools and at camps, we offer over 140 educational workshops in Indigenous culture, songwriting, peacemaking, health & wellness, and environmental projects.
 We work with other festivals in our community, offering stimulating co-presentations across artistic genres, and we regularly donate tickets to community groups for their fundraising and outreach efforts.
 (In 2019, we donated 133 tickets, which had a total value of $20,697.00.)
 We are deeply embedded in our community, and we work passionately to inspire creativity and altruism, to ensure equality and peace, and to promote a resilient, affirmative approach to life.

 This project proceeds from our recognition that the music industry tends to be dominated by males who are typically the performers, agents, presenters, promoters, and critics of music.